archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

     sidebar: 'left'
 ---

-In this blog, we will be discussing automated unit testing, various techniques used in the industry and python packages essential for parsing C code as well as the approach I developed during my internship at OmniVision Technologies.
+In this blog, we will be discussing automated unit testing, various techniques used in the industry and python packages essential for parsing C code.
+We will also be discussing the approach I developed during my internship at OmniVision Technologies.

 ### What is unit testing?